 Is It Healthier To Drink Black Coffee

 black coffee is healthier due to being rich in antioxidants and minerals.
 The antioxidants are said to be great for reducing the risk of heart disease and cancer.
-Coffee is the principle source of antioxidants for most people.
+Coffee is the principal source of antioxidants for most people.

 Is Black Coffee Always Bitter?

 black coffee is not always bitter.
-It mostly is but you can control the level of bitterness by using a lighter roast and adding a touch of salt to your coffee.
+It mostly is, but you can control the level of bitterness by using a lighter roast and adding a touch of salt to your coffee.